SU-76: SU-76M in combat

 The SU-76M was effective against any medium or light German tank.
 It could also knock out the Panther tank with a flank shot, but the ZIS-3 gun was not effective against Tiger tanks.
 Soviet manuals for SU-76M crews usually instructed the gunner to aim for the tracks or gun barrels when facing Tigers.
 To improve the SU-76M's anti-armour capabilities, armour-piercing composite rigid (APCR) and hollow charge projectiles were introduced.
 This gave the SU-76M a better chance against heavily armoured German vehicles.
 A low profile, a low noise signature and good mobility were other advantages of the SU-76M.
 This was ideal for organizing ambushes and sudden flank or rear strikes in close combat, where the ZIS-3 gun was sufficient against most German armoured fighting vehicles.

 The maximum elevation angle of the SU-76M's gun was the highest of all Soviet self-propelled guns.
-The maximum indirect fire distance was nearly 17 km.
-SU-76Ms were sometimes used as light artillery vehicles (like the German Wespe) for bombardments and indirect fire support.
-However the power of the 76.2 mm shells was not sufficient in many cases.
+The maximum indirect fire distance was nearly 13 km.
+SU-76Ms were sometimes used as light artillery vehicles (like the German Wespe) for counter-battery fights, bombardments, indirect fire support.
+However, the power of the 76.2 mm shells was not sufficient in some cases.

 The SU-76M was the single Soviet vehicle able to operate in swamps with minimal support from engineers.
-During the Belarus liberation campaign in 1944 it was extremely useful for organizing surprise attacks through swamps; bypassing heavy German defenses on firmer ground.
+During Operation Bagration in 1944 it was extremely useful for organizing surprise attacks through swamps; bypassing heavy German defenses on firmer ground.
 Usually only lightly armed infantry could pass through large swampy areas.
 With SU-76M support, Soviet soldiers and engineers could effectively destroy enemy strongpoints and continue to advance.

-The SU-76M had a large number of ammunition types.
-They included armour-piercing (usual, with ballistic nose and subcaliber hyper-velocity), hollow charge, high explosive, fragmentation, shrapnel and incendiary projectiles.
-This made the SU-76M an excellent multi-purpose light armoured fighting vehicle.

 One famous crewman was Rem Nikolaevich Ulanov.
 In his younger days he was a mechanic-driver and later a commander of a SU-76.
 He and some other soldiers called their SU-76 Columbina after the female Renaissance Italian Commedia dell'Arte personage.

-After World War II, the SU-76 was used by Communist forces in the Korean War.
-A small number of SU-76Ms were captured and used by South Korea after the landing at Incheon.
+The reliability and good driving performance of the SU-76M proved to be especially in demand at the final stages of World War II, during the liberation of Poland and battles in Germany.
+Relatively maneuverable and fast, SU-76Ms sometimes additionally armed with trophy machine guns and carried infantrymen on its armour were often included into vanguards to pursue the retreating enemy.
+SU-76M SPGs took part in combat operations on the Eastern Front until the end of World War II, and then in the Soviet–Japanese War.
+During World War II, 130 SU-76Ms were given to the Polish People's Army.